ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   - Cohort type:
-  	- Prospective open cohort of adults aged 25 and above.
-New agents should age into the population at age_start
+  	- Prospective closed cohort starting at age 3.
+Youngest simulants will be turning 25 when the simulation ends.
+Ages 3-25 will be modeled but not observed.
-  	- Size of largest starting population: 100,000 simulants
+  	- Size of largest tracked population: 100,000 simulants
   - Cohort length:
   	- year_start: January 1, 2019
   	- year_end: December 31, 2040